Cork county camogie team

 The Cork county camogie team represents Cork in camogie.
 The team competes at inter-county level.

 Cork camogie has experienced four periods of ascendancy in the All-Ireland Senior Camogie Championship, winning 24 titles in all.
 The team won six championships in an eight-year period, 1934-6 and 1939–41, won four-in-a-row 1970-4, won three titles in a five-year period 1978-83, five titles in a seven-year period 1992-8, and six more titles since 2002.
 The team also dominated the National Camogie League despite taking nine years to win their first title in 1984, winning seven-in-a-row 1995-2001 and ten titles in 13 years 1991-2003.
 Cork is the leading team at under-16 level, with 13 successes.

+Cork have a rich Camogie history winning the most titles in all Senior competitions.

+17 National League titles, 24 Munster Championship titles and 30 All Ireland Championship titles.

+Cork are reigning All-Ireland Senior Camogie Championship winners after beating Galway by 1-16 to 0-16 in the 2024 final.

+They also won the Munster Senior Camogie Championship, All-Ireland Intermediate Camogie Championship and the Very Ireland National Camogie League Division 2B title in 2024.

+2025 was a rollercoaster year for Cork.
+However they won 6 titles.
+The Munster Minor Championship, Munster U16 ‘A’ Championship, Munster U16 ‘B’ Championship, Munster U17 ‘A’ Shield Competition, Division 1A National League and the inaugural Munster U23 Championship!

+It wasn’t to be for all 4 of Corks competing teams in the All-Ireland Finals.